-To enter, please click this link, complete the very simple entry form and press send – a winner will be chosen at random on February 1st, 2019.
+Please complete the COMPETITION ENTRY FORM and press send – a winner will be chosen at random on February 21st, 2019.

-If you wish to receive information by emails from Discover Ceredigion, tick the 'opt in' box on the competition form.
-Privacy Statement and Terms and Conditions
+If you wish to receive information by emails from Discover Ceredigion, tick the 'opt in' box on the competition form. (includes privacy statement)

 Discover the Wales Coastal Way